miladsamim/playmaker/README.md

 Is an Azure function app (python), which using a timer trigger function to publish Spotify albums specified in \playmakerpy\spotifyalbums.py to your Youtube music account specified by the channel_id in local.settings.json (private/specify your own).

 When published to the azure cloud (as a function app) the function "timer" runs everyday at 5 am (UTC) specified by the CRON expression in  \timer\function.json.
+This is to ensure your albums are updated automactically daily to stay up to date.

 ## Requirements for local use
 - Python version 3.8